MyAnalytics personal dashboard

-Near the top of the MyAnalytics dashboard is the “Your time” area.
-This area shows a concise overview of how you've spent your time this week and how this behavior compares with your goals.
+Near the top of the MyAnalytics dashboard is the "My time summary" area.
+This area shows a concise overview of how you've spent your time this week.

-Scroll down the dashboard page and you see sections that give you more detail about the ways you spend your time and the people you contact while you work.
+Scroll down the dashboard page to get more details about how you spend your time and the people you work with.

 How we calculate meeting hours